mindsdb/aipdf/README.md

-# AIPDF: Simple PDF Data Extraction with GPT-like Multimodal Models
+# AIPDF: Simple PDF OCR with GPT-like Multimodal Models

 Screw traditional OCRs or heavy libraries to get data from PDFs, GenAI does a better job!